Jodenee/Voyager/docs/Reference/Utilities/Formatters/MentionFormatter.md

 ***Parameters***

-- userId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the user you want to mention.
+- userId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the user to mention.

 <br />